 The AI Ireland Awards Rules

-Please read the Terms & Condition before proceeding with your entry at the bottom of this page.
+Please read the Terms & Conditions before proceeding with your entry

 General Terms & Conditions

-- A company or person can apply for a maximum of two categories.
+- A person or a single project from a company can apply for a maximum of two categories.

-- We may add or remove categories based on feedback from the AI Ireland community.
+- We may add or remove categories based on applications received.

-- Judges scores will not be made public.
+- Judges scores will NOT be made public.
+Additional feedback can be requested if provided by the judges.

 - Your email address will be added to our communications on the AI Ireland Awards both this year and for future years.

-- A company or person may submit nominations against a maximum of two award categories.
-However, an application cannot be shortlisted in more than one category.
+- A single project from a company or person may submit nominations against a maximum of two award categories.

-- All applications will be reviewed by the panel of judges and based on defined criteria.
+- All applications will be reviewed by the panel of judges during a three-week time period from 11 September 2023 – 2 October 2023 based on defined criteria.
 Judges will shortlist applications for each AI Ireland award in their assigned category.

-- Winners will not be notified in advance of the awards ceremony.
+- Winners will be revealed at our awards ceremony at the Gibson Hotel on Tuesday, 21 November 2023.
+Winners will not be notified in advance of the ceremony.

-- All award categories will be shortlisted and judged by the 2019 AI Ireland Awards Judges.
+- All award categories will be shortlisted and judged by a panel of AI Ireland Awards Judges.
+There will be a minimum of 3 judges for each category.

 Terms & Conditions for Judges

-- Judges will have their photos and profiles listed on our Judges page and will be expected to help with the nomination screening and selecting the winners in many of the award categories.
+- Judges will have their photos and profiles listed on our Judges page and will be expected to help with all stages of the judging process.

 - Judges are volunteers and are selected by the AI Awards Ireland committee.
 No fee will be provided to judges.